 Be cautious when taking medicines

-Always tell your doctor or pharmacist that you have cirrhosis if you take any prescribed or over-the-counter medicines.
-Some medicines that are processed in the liver may need their dose adjusted if you have liver problems, or even should not be used at all.
+It is important that a doctor or pharmacist is aware of the diagnosis of cirrhosis before taking any prescribed or over-the-counter medicines.
+Some medicines that are processed in the liver may need their dose adjusted and some should not be used at all.

 Treatment for underlying causes